-An online database will be created using Microsoft access having a user friendly data entry screen in English.
+A database application will be created using Microsoft access having a user friendly data entry screen in English.
 A data field specification list will be created along with a coding list for designing the database.
 The database will be programmed to have automated in-built checks for, logic, clinical reasonable such as ranges, absolute and relative values, context and structure.
 This will control the quality of data.
 The database will be assessed during the pilot study and necessary restructuring done before finalising it.

-Data will be entered in the entry forms of the database at the respective study sites (MRDF, PHFI & AKU).
+Data will be entered in the entry forms of the database centrally.
 Double data entry will be done for 25% of the forms to cross-check errors.
 There will be regular checks by site coordinator to minimise errors, missing values and outliers.
 Any errors found will be corrected by referring to the filled questionnaire or if required by a revisit to the participant.
-Data entry completion and errors will be continuously monitored at COE-CARRS.
-All queries (site/participant/ field/ interviewer) raised by COE-CARRS will have to be resolved by the field site at the earliest.
-Final data cleaning and de-linking of participant identification information will be done at PHFI before conducting the analyses.
-(Details are provided in Section VI.i.2 and VI.i.3)
+The data entry will be monitored and checked at CCDC.
+Final data cleaning and de-linking of participant identification information will be done at CCDC before conducting the analyses.